Photogad/iOS_Change_Log/readme.md.md

 # iOS Change Log

-iOS change log lib is a library that automates the notification of the change log of new an app
+iOS change log is a library that automates the notification of the change log of new version of an app to the user

-# Files
+# Integration

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**